 In The Netherlands, the Environmental Cost Indicator (ECI) is known as Milieu Kosten Indicator (MKI)

 How ECI is being used in tenders

-Above all, the ECI value ensures that the quality between different contractors can be distinguished.
+Above all, the ECI value ensures that the environmental performance of different contractors can be compared objectively.

 ECI value ensures that the environmental performance of